Oli-Data/Data-Science-Machine-Learning-Projects/Project Gestalt/README.md

 ---

 ## 🤝 Notes
-This project is exploratory — it may evolve significantly over time.
+This project is exploratory, it may evolve significantly over time.
 For now, the priority is **experimentation, learning, and building a foundation** for more advanced AI systems.